mconbere/mconbere.github.com/index.markdown

   procrastinate while running OS X, I wrote a sleek port of Microsoft's Minesweeper.
 Note: sleek for the time.
 This was originally written around 2006, and is showing its age.

+* [Pants!
+No Pants!
+Naked!](pantsnopantsnaked/index.html) A game similar to Rock Paper Scissors.
+But more fun.

 Posts
 =====